dooleydiligent/unit-redis-ness/README.md

 ```

 # Current State
+As of 1.0.4 **unit-redis-ness* includes embedded [fengari](https://www.npmjs.com/package/fengari), which means that LUA is now available.

-In it's current pre-alpha state, unit-redis only supports 5 "server" commands:
+Otherwise, unit-redis only supports 5 "server" commands:

 - ping
 - echo